BetMGM bonus code CBSSPORTS: Get $150 in bonus bets for MLB, NFL betting on Wednesday

-BetMGM bonus code CBSSPORTS: Bet MLB and NFL on Wednesday, September 10 and get $150 in bonus bets
+BetMGM bonus code CBSSPORTS: Bet MLB, NFL games on Wednesday, September 10 and get $150 in bonus bets

 By signing up with the BetMGM bonus code CBSSPORTS, get $150 in bonus bets when you win your first $10 wager

+We've only got a few weeks left of the MLB regular season, and there are some big games on Wednesday, Sept.
+10, that will impact the playoff field.
+The Houston Astros visit the Toronto Blue Jays, the Milwaukee Brewers are at the Texas Rangers, and the Kansas City Royals take on the Cleveland Guardians in an AL Central clash.
+There's also one WNBA game on the docket between the Atlanta Dream and Connecticut Sun, and Thursday Night Football between the Washington Commanders and Green Bay Packers is tomorrow.

-Whether you're interested in MLB betting, WNBA betting or NFL betting, check out the BetMGM bonus code CBSSPORTS, which gives new users either $150 in bonus bets if their first bet of $10 or more wins or up to $1,500 in bonus bets if their first bet loses.
-We're one day away from Thursday Night Football between the Washington Commanders and Green Bay Packers to kick off Week 2.
+If you're interested in MLB betting, WNBA betting or NFL betting, you should check out the BetMGM bonus code CBSSPORTS.
+This offer gives new users either $150 in bonus bets if their first bet of $10 or more wins, or up to $1,500 in bonus bets if their first bet loses.
 Sign up with BetMGM to start earning bonus bets:

 Explaining the BetMGM bonus code